dantmnf/Vader4ProReader/README.md

 * Only wired/dongle connection with DInput mode (FN+A, blue LED) is supported.
   - Other modes (Bluetooth/Switch/XInput) does not give all buttons and axes.
-* The range of gyroscope (yaw/pitch/roll) reading is unknown.
+* The range of gyroscope reading (angular velocity in SI) is unknown.
 * No batterty level reporting.